bespoyasov/refactor-like-a-superhero/manuscript-en/20-refactoring-process.md

 ## Metrics

-Although refactoring relies on subjective measures such as beauty and readability, we can still use quantitative metrics to assess the quality of the changes made.
+Although refactoring relies on subjective measures such as beauty and readability, we can still use quantitative metrics to assess the changes' quality.

-As the basis, we'll take the metrics from the talk “Where does bad code come from?” and expand the list a bit.[^wherefrom] As a result, we'll get a list of 7 metrics, each of which answers the question “How long does it take to XXX?”
+As the basis, we'll take the metrics from the talk “Where does bad code come from?” and expand the list.[^wherefrom] As a result, we'll get a list of 7 metrics, each of which answers the question, “How long does it take to XXX?”

 - **S**earch, how long it takes to find the required place in the code.
 - **W**rite, to write a new feature and cover it with tests.